Shtanglitza/shtanglitza.github.io/blog/posts/sparql-llm.md

 Let's explore more practical use cases by applying some domain knowledge base, such as the publicly available SPARQL endpoint for Uniprot [https://sparql.uniprot.org/sparql](https://sparql.uniprot.org/sparql).

-Consider retrieving all genes associated with Alzheimer's disease from Uniprot and generating some preliminary hypotheses from LLM suitable for further exploration.
+We can try to retrieve all genes associated with Alzheimer's disease from Uniprot and generate some preliminary hypotheses from LLM suitable for further exploration.
 The prompt for this task could be structured as follows:
 *Suggest unexplored links or genes that may need further investigation based on existing set of genes … in context of Alzheimer disease.*